Argo Secondari: Leader of the Arditi del Popolo

-As long as the fascists continue to burn the houses of the people, sacred houses to the workers, as long as the fascists assassinate their fellow workers, as long as the fratricidal war continues, the Arditi of Italy will have nothing in common with them.
-A deep furrow of blood and smoking rubble divides Fascists and Arditi.The public presentation of the Arditi del Popolo took place on 6 July 1921.
+"As long as the fascists continue to burn the houses of the people, sacred houses to the workers, as long as the fascists assassinate their fellow workers, as long as the fratricidal war continues, the Arditi of Italy will have nothing in common with them.
+A deep furrow of blood and smoking rubble divides Fascists and Arditi."The public presentation of the Arditi del Popolo took place on 6 July 1921.
 On the occasion of the anti-fascist rally, organized by the Proletarian Defense Committee, at the Botanical Garden of Rome, Secondari, at the head of the Arditi, paraded through the crowd in ovation, in a march attended by about two thousand people.

-After the March on Rome, on October 31, 1922, Secondari was attacked by some fascists armed with clubs who, repeatedly hitting him on the head, caused him a concussion.
+After the March on Rome on 31 October 1922, Secondari was attacked by some fascists armed with clubs who, repeatedly hitting him on the head, caused him a concussion.
 Secondari never recovered from the attack, and he suffered so much so that he had to move to Camerino with his brother Biante.

 Later life and death

-On June 20, 1924, as described by a report from the Rome commissioner in 1931, he bears signs of mental imbalance for which he was hospitalized in the psychiatric hospital of Camerino.
+On 20 June 1924, as described by a report from the Rome commissioner in 1931, he bears signs of mental imbalance for which he was hospitalized in the psychiatric hospital of Camerino.
 Later he was transferred to the asylum of Montefiascone and was finally interned permanently in the asylum of Rieti.
 His brother Epaminonda, a cardiologist in the United States, tried in vain to have him be expatriated in order to be able to treat him, but the fascist regime always refused permission.